Sustainable Sips

 NOA

 NOA is leading a new era in the drinks world—where complexity, craft, and care for the planet coexist.
 Based in Quebec, NOA was born out of a desire to create non-alcoholic alternatives that go beyond imitation.
-Their products aren’t just "alcohol-free," they’re a category of their own, created with precision distillation and botanical layering that showcase the richness of Canada’s natural landscape.
+Their products aren’t just "alcohol-free"—they’re a category of their own, created with natural extracts and botanical layering that showcase the richness of Canada’s natural landscape.
 But what truly sets NOA apart is their unwavering commitment to sustainability.

 From the very beginning, NOA made environmental responsibility a core pillar of their brand.
 Their botanicals are sourced as locally as possible—think Quebec-grown herbs, wild-foraged ingredients, and partnerships with nearby farms that use organic and regenerative techniques.
-Production is designed to minimize waste and water use, with innovative closed-loop systems that drastically reduce energy output.
+Unlike many producers, NOA skips distillation altogether—reducing energy use and minimizing waste.
+Each recipe is shelf-stable and uses only minimal preservatives, helping to reduce food waste by extending the life of each bottle after opening.
 Even their packaging—recyclable glass bottles, compostable closures, minimalist labeling—is a study in low-impact design.

 Cointreau

-Cointreau has been a staple in cocktail culture since 1849, but behind the brand’s storied legacy is a forward-thinking approach to sustainability.
-The iconic orange liqueur—central to classics like the Margarita, Cosmopolitan, and Bees Knees—is made with a blend of sweet and bitter orange peels.
-In recent years, Cointreau has undertaken a full-circle review of how those oranges are grown, processed, and transported, ensuring that every step reflects their deepening environmental commitment.
+Cointreau has shaped cocktail culture since 1849, but behind the brand’s storied legacy is a forward-thinking approach to sustainability.
+The iconic orange liqueur—central to classics like the Margarita and Cosmopolitan—is made with a blend of sweet and bitter orange peels.
+In recent years, Cointreau has undertaken a full-circle review of how those oranges are grown, processed, and transported.
+This iconic liqueur is crafted with a deep commitment to sustainability—from farm to bottle.

 The packaging is also getting a greener makeover—lighter glass bottles, recycled materials, and sustainable inks and adhesives are now standard.
-And like their parent company Rémy Cointreau, they’re aiming for net-zero emissions in the coming decade.
-But Cointreau’s sustainability story is also about culture: preserving the craft of cocktail-making in a way that’s thoughtful and forward-looking.
-For Bar Bravo, it’s the perfect ingredient to bridge tradition and innovation during Bees Knees Week.
+And like their parent company, Rémy Cointreau, they’re aiming for net-zero emissions in the coming decade.
+But Cointreau’s sustainability story is also about culture: preserving the craft of cocktail-making in a way that’s thoughtful and forward-looking—for a sustainable future, one cocktail at a time.